Income Tax Calculator

 Income threshold:

-Individuals below 60 years: Total income exceeds Rs.
+- Individuals below 60 years: Total income exceeds Rs.
 2,50,000.

-Senior citizens (60-80 years): Total income exceeds Rs.
+- Senior citizens (60-80 years): Total income exceeds Rs.
 3,00,000.

-Super senior citizens (above 80 years): Total income exceeds Rs.
+- Super senior citizens (above 80 years): Total income exceeds Rs.
 5,00,000.

 Typically, ITR filing for individuals begins on April 1 and the due date is July 31 of the assessment year.

-Exemptions reduce taxable income directly (e.g., HRA, LTA). • Deductions are amounts subtracted from income before tax is calculated (e.g., 80C, 80D under the old regime of the Income Tax Act, 1961).
+Exemptions reduce taxable income directly (e.g., HRA, LTA).
+Deductions are amounts subtracted from income before tax is calculated (e.g., 80C, 80D under the old regime of the Income Tax Act, 1961).

-The Union Budget 2025 overhauled the tax slabs for the new regime of the Income Tax Act, 1961 and increased the rebate limit to Rs.
+The Union Budget 2025 revised the tax slabs for the new regime of the Income Tax Act, 1961 and increased the rebate limit to Rs.
 60,000.
-This effectively makes incomes of up to Rs.
+This effectively makes incomes up to Rs.
 12 lakh tax-free (after claiming rebate).
 You can read our detailed article about the 2025 Budget here.

 Simply enter income and deductions and select the tax regime.
 The calculator will estimate your tax liability based on your inputs.